Nerwo/nerwo-contracts/DEPLOY_BASE.md

   - Arbitrator address (e.g. an `NerwoCentralizedArbitrator` already deployed and owned by the court multisig).
   - Arbitrable proxy address.
-  - At least one ERC20 token address compatible with the whitelist policy in [README.md](README.md).
+  - At least one ERC20 token address compatible with the token-cap policy in [README.md](README.md).

 ## 2. Configure environment